ppy/osu-wiki/wiki/Reporting_bad_behaviour/Handling_foul_play/en.md

 ## Is using specialized hardware considered as cheating? {id=hardware}

 Peripherals such as tablets and touchscreens are fine.
-Anything which decreases the skill required to play (e.g. using fidget spinners on a tablet) or cancels out/defeats the effect of the game modifiers are not.
+Anything which decreases the skill required to play (e.g. using fidget spinners on a tablet) or cancels out/defeats the effect of the game modifiers is not.
 This means that using multiple PCs, input splitters or anything of that kind is considered a no-no.

 ## What is considered multi-accounting or account sharing? {id=multi-share}